Madness-Gaming-Network/MadGuard/README.md

   - Focus on getting MVP working first, then automating
   - Minimize dependencies
   - No Kubernetes until absolutely neccessary, regular VPS deploys are fine
+  - When in doubt, "shift left", "reduce scope when possible", and "the best code is no code at all"

 ## Potential Commands